ZeinabMar/autonomous-car/README.md

 ### Implementation Details

 1. **RTM3 Network**: The RTM3 neural network has been tailored for real-time 3D object detection.
-The output consists of the 3D coordinates of all detected objects in the image, along with their respective labels, which are saved in the `IMAGE.txt` file.
+The output consists of the 3D coordinates of all detected objects in the image, along with their respective labels, which are saved in the `image.txt` file.

-2. **Depth Estimation**: The BTS neural network, which is described in [41], employs ASPP as an encoder and local planar guidance layers as a decoder to achieve a full spatial resolution depth map.
+2. **Depth Estimation**: The BTS neural network employs ASPP as an encoder and local planar guidance layers as a decoder to achieve a full spatial resolution depth map.
 The depth estimation outputs are saved in images with filenames labeled as `Car1*1`, `Car2*2`, etc.

 3. **Deployment**: The entire system is deployed on the Jetson Nano, optimizing it for use in autonomous vehicles.